felixengelmann/act-r-sentence-parser-em/TUTORIAL.md

 `> (setprint firing)`
 > Instead of **firing**, you can also set it to **condensed**, **full**, **default**, or **off**.

-Now, let’s delete the output files (in LewisVasishth2005/output/), reload the model, and run the Grodner & Gibson (2004) Experiment 1 comparing subject- and object-relative clauses with 60 iterations:
+Now, let’s delete the output files (in `LewisVasishth2005/output/``), reload the model, and run the Grodner & Gibson (2004) Experiment 1 comparing subject- and object-relative clauses with 60 iterations:
 `> (delete-output)`
 `> (rl)`
 `> (re 'gg-exp1 60)`

-Start R and run the script demo-analysis.R, which you find in the output directory.
+Start R and run the script `demo-analysis.R`, which you find in the `output/` directory.
 The script reads the files `fixations.txt` and `attachments.txt` that ACT-R has created in the output directory.
-I will create plots showing the attachment durations, total fixation times for each word, and the eye movement scanpaths of some of the trials.
+It will create plots showing the attachment durations, total fixation times for each word, and the eye movement scanpaths of some of the trials.
 The latter conveniently show the difference in regressions, refixations, and durations between subject- and object-relative clauses.

-You can also run this script after a single sentence presentation.
-Just remember to always delete the output files with (delete-output) before presenting a new sentence, because otherwise the plotted means will be a mixture of unrelated sentences.
+> You can also run this script after a single sentence presentation.
+Just remember to always delete the output files with `(delete-output)` before presenting a new sentence, because otherwise the plotted means will be a mixture of unrelated sentences.

 ---